 Logistics clusters can be classified according to three main criteria:

 - Modal orientation.
-Relates to the main transportation mode to which they are accessible to.
+Relates to the primary transportation mode to which they are accessible.
 In the most optimal form, this accessibility involves a co-location where the logistics zone is directly adjacent to a terminal facility.
-Port-centric, airport-centric and rail-centric (e.g. inland port) zones are the main forms of co-location.
+Port-centric, airport-centric, and rail-centric (e.g. inland port) zones are the main forms of co-location.
 An inland logistics cluster is usually connected to a port facility through a corridor, namely a rail or a barge link.
-Since road is considered to be a rather ubiquitous transportation mode, logistics zones are rarely defined according to roads.
+Since roads are considered a rather ubiquitous transportation mode, logistics zones are rarely defined according to roads.
 It is assumed that they have good road access.

 - Geographical scope.
 Relates to the general market areas being served by the logistics cluster.
-This ranges from global supply chains to urban supply chains (city logistics).
-Port and airport-centric logistics zones are usually connected to global supply chains while rail-centric logistics zones are usually bound to a regional market.
+This ranges from global to urban supply chains (city logistics).
+Port and airport-centric logistics zones are usually connected to global supply chains, while rail-centric logistics zones are usually bound to a regional market.
 There are also logistics zones designed to mainly service urban markets.

 - Function.
-Logistics zones can have a functional specialization with some oriented towards customs clearance as well as being a foreign trade zone.
+Logistics zones can have a functional specialization with some oriented towards customs clearance as well as being foreign trade zones.
 It is common for logistics zones to offer a wide array of functions to widen their customer base.
-Others may focus around a single commodity or a sector such as agribusiness or pharmaceuticals.
+Others may focus on a single commodity or a sector, such as agribusiness or pharmaceuticals.
 The modal orientation of the logistics cluster is commonly related to its function.
-For instance, an airport centric logistics zone is very likely to be highly involved in customs clearance and high added-value logistics chains.
+For instance, an airport-centric logistics zone is likely to be highly involved in customs clearance and high added-value logistics chains.

 There is no formal taxonomy about how to define logistics clusters, but modal orientation tends to be the most common criteria.
-The great majority are labeled as logistics parks, which in its simplest form are areas that have been zoned for the development of logistics and related activities.
-Often, the zoning is simply industrial (an industrial park) and logistics activities are the most prevalent, not necessarily by design but by outcome.
+The great majority are labeled as logistics parks, which in their simplest form, are areas that have been zoned for the development of logistics and related activities.
+Often, the zoning is simply industrial (an industrial park), and logistics activities are the most prevalent, not necessarily by design but by the outcome.
 However, a logistics park should also have a functional relation with a terminal facility, particularly if it is to assume a geographical scope beyond the region.